codingf3ver/Django-rate-limit-API/README.md

 # Django-rate-limit-API

-This repository will give idea baout to create a token authenticated API which is able to serve the data to the authenticated user with specific rate limit
+This repository will give idea about to create a token authenticated API which is able to serve the data to the authenticated user with specific rate limit and it is not limited to provide data rather an authenticated user using auth token can update, delete and send the data

 ```